nuuuwan/lk_parliament_docs/tests/data/en.md

 29. **Expenditure control system** -
     1. Any expenditure of public funds shall be made subject to the following steps: -
-        - ( a ) prior authorization from the competent authority;
+        a. prior authorization from the competent authority;

-        - ( b ) prior approval from the competent authority;
+        b. prior approval from the competent authority;

-        - ( c ) commitment by the competent authority;
+        c. commitment by the competent authority;

-        - ( d ) certification by the competent authority; and
+        d. certification by the competent authority; and

-        - ( e ) payment by the relevant public entity.
+        e. payment by the relevant public entity.

     2. For the purpose of this section, competent authority means any officer who has been delegated functions of the authorization, approval, commitment, certification or payment by the Accounting Officer of the relevant public entity.